Halo Top Creamery: Ingredients

 Halo Top's ingredients are relatively low in calories and sugar and high in protein and fiber.
 Halo Top is a mixture of eggs, milk, and cream, and substitutes other ingredients for sugar.
-Halo Top uses organic stevia, a plant-based sweetener, and erythritol, a sugar alcohol, to substitute sugar in their ice cream.
-Each pint ranges from 240–360 calories.
+Halo Top uses organic stevia, a plant-based sweetener, and erythritol, a sugar alcohol, to substitute sugar in their frozen dairy dessert.
+Each pint ranges from 240 to 360 calories.

-The ingredients used to make Halo Top ice cream include:
+The ingredients used to make Halo Top frozen dairy dessert include: